CommandShiftHQ/start-here/README.md

 7 - Don't forget to update this README with details of your work.

-8 - Commit your work when you have written an implementation that passes a test.
+8 - Commit your work when you have written a test and the implementation that passes it.

 9 - Push your work.
 Before pushing tests, test coverage, linting and code formatting will be checked.
 Only code that is well formated with passing tests and 100% code coverage can be pushed.